aria-ml/dataeval/docs/source/notebooks/h2_add_intrinsic_factors.md

 dep.plot(balance_output)
 ```

-Notice the very high mutual information between the variance and standard deviation of image intensities, which is
+Notice the very high normalized mutual information between the variance and
-expected.
-Mean image intensity correlates with brightness, darkness, and contrast.
-However, none of the intrinsic
+standard deviation of image intensities, which is expected.
+Mean image intensity
+correlates with brightness, darkness, and contrast.
+However, none of the
-factors correlate strongly with class label.
+intrinsic factors correlate strongly with class label.

 ```{code-cell} ipython3
 dep.plot(balance_output, plot_classwise=True)
 ```

-Classwise balance also indicates minimal correlation of image statistics and individual classes.
-Uniform mutual
+Classwise balance also indicates minimal correlation of image statistics and
-information between individual classes and all class labels indicates balanced class representation in the subsampled
+individual classes.
+Uniform mutual information between individual classes and
+all class labels indicates balanced class representation in the subsampled
 dataset.

 ```{code-cell} ipython3